-24 J. Michael Canty et al., History of Mining in Arizona (Tucson: American Institute of Mining Engineers, Southwestern Minerals Exploration Association, 1987), 13.
+25 J. Michael Canty et al., History of Mining in Arizona (Tucson: American Institute of Mining Engineers, Southwestern Minerals Exploration Association, 1987), 13.

 Arizona, in its first 50 years through 1910, is over \$600 million.
 On Valentine's Day, February 14, 1912, the Territory of Arizona achieved statehood and had 445 active mines.
-By 1940 Arizona was producing 41 percent of the nation's copper.25
+By 1940 Arizona was producing 41 percent of the nation's copper.
+26

 Arizona continues as a leading mineral producer.
 The state ranked third in nonfuel mineral production in 1998 and 1999 and led the nation in copper production, accounting for 65 percent of the total United States' copper production.
-26 It is among the leaders in the production of gemstones, molybdenum, silver, perlite, and sand and gravel.
+27 It is among the leaders in the production of gemstones, molybdenum, silver, perlite, and sand and gravel.
+As of February 2000, there are 72 mining companies operating 126 mines in the state, with an additional 70 sand and gravel producers.
+More than 15,000 people are directly employed by the mining industry.28

 The existence of this massive industry does not mean that any claim to mineral wealth should be blindly accepted.
-Arizona has not had any confirmed economic platinum group occurrences and the potential for finding platinum group metals is poor.27
+Arizona has not had any confirmed economic platinum group occurrences and the potential for finding platinum group metals is poor.29

 The fleecing of unwary and greedy investors began early in Arizona's history and carries on in the 2000s.
 The story of the famous mineral deposits of Ajo, later developed into Phelps Dodge Corporation's New Cornelia Mine, began at the onset of the twentieth century.
-It includes a spiritual medium, a beautiful spirit maiden, tunnels whose direction was determined by the spirit, and a smelter which melted off all the elements of the ore without needing fuel.28 Innumerable hordes have chased Peralta gold and the Lost Dutchman Mine in the Superstition Mountains since the mid-1800s.
+It includes a spiritual medium, a beautiful spirit maiden, tunnels whose direction was determined by the spirit, and a smelter which melted off all the elements of the ore without needing fuel.30 Innumerable hordes have chased Peralta gold and the Lost Dutchman Mine in the Superstition Mountains since the mid-1800s.

 The ingenuity exhibited by territorial-era promoters demands admiration.
-Putting the potential investors into the proper frame of mind is an important ingredient of any swindle.29
+Putting the potential investors into the proper frame of mind is an important ingredient of any swindle.31